Updated December 2020

-If you navigate to the Settings screen in the MINIX Metro UI and click on the big, green Other box, the model number will be listed there in the upper left hand corner underneath the Model Number section.
+If you navigate to the Settings screen in the MINIX Metro UI and click on the big, green Other box, the model number will be listed there in the upper lefthand corner, below the Model Number section.

-You’ll want to stick around at this screen, because you’ll also be able to tell what firmware version you have right here, as well.
+You’ll want to stick around at this screen because you’ll also be able to tell what firmware version you have right here.

 This is the easiest way to find out what the model number is.
 But what if your MINIX TV box is “bricked” and won’t boot to the home screen?

 On the bottom of the device, you will see a couple of barcodes.
 The picture on the left shows the bottom of the MINIX NEO U1 (top) and the MINIX NEO Z64W (bottom).
 In each case, if you look at the barcode on the right, you’ll find the model number listed there.